Mohammed-Fadul/Borehole-Dilution/README.md

 | ...| ...  | ...         | ...           | ...      |   ...     |

 6. Last, the plots are executed when calling the functions `velocity_plot`, `time_concentration_plot` and `sensors_plot` with the corrected parameters.

+## Successful Run
+successful run of the code should show look like the following graphs: